-In respect of our acquisitions of Appterra, ShipRush and PinPoint, up to \$3.8 million in cash may become payable if certain revenue performance targets are met in the two years following the acquisition.
-A balance of \$2.2 million is accrued related to the fair value of this contingent consideration as at January 31, 2019.
+In respect of our acquisitions of Appterra, ShipRush and PinPoint up to \$3.8 million in cash may become payable in future periods if certain revenue performance targets are met in the two years following the acquisition date.
+A balance of \$1.4 million is accrued related to the fair value of this contingent consideration as at October 31, 2018.